Hoyasumii/avengers-endgame/README.md

 VALKYRIE: What will you do?

 THOR: I'm not sure.
 For the first time in a thousand years, I– I have no path.
-I do have a ride, t
+I do have a ride, th